 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Paris to Toulouse can start from as little as €15 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book.
+Train ticket prices from Paris to Toulouse can start from as little as €15 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Paris to Toulouse without having to change trains.
-There are 3 direct trains from Paris to Toulouse.
+There are 7 direct trains from Paris to Toulouse each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Paris to Toulouse cover a distance of around 365 miles (588 km) during the journey.